-Equal Employment Opportunity (EEO) is governed by Title VI and VII of the Civil Rights Act of 1964; Executive Order 11246 as amended by Executive Order 11375; the Age Discrimination Acts of 1974 and 1975; the Vietnam Era Veterans Readjustment Assistance Act of 1974; the Rehabilitation Act of 1973; the Pregnancy Discrimination Act of 1978; the Americans With Disabilities Act of 1992; as well as other applicable federal, state, and local laws.
+Equal Employment Opportunity (EEO) is governed by Title VI and VII of the Civil Rights Act of 1964; Executive Order 11246 as amended by Executive Order 11375; the Age Discrimination Acts of 1974 and 1975; the Vietnam Era Veterans Readjustment Assistance Act of 1974; the Rehabilitation Act of 1973; the Pregnancy Discrimination Act of 1978; the Americans with Disabilities Act of 1992; as well as other applicable federal, state, and local laws.

-This policy pertains, so far as the responsibility of this Company is concerned, to any arrangement under which employees, including apprentices and trainees, are selected, or referred for work.
+As for the company's responsibility pertaining to this policy and any arrangement under which employees, including apprentices and trainees, are selected or referred for work.
 Any employee who violates this policy or our Equal Employment Opportunity policy will be subject to disciplinary action, up to and including termination of employment.
 Equally important is that all management personnel share in this responsibility.
 The affirmative action efforts of management and supervisory personnel are evaluated along with their other responsibilities and are treated as equally important in their total performance evaluation.

-At PCI Federal Services we have zero tolerance for any type of discrimination or harassment against our employees by their peers, supervisors, customers, or vendors.
-This assurance is also reflected in our policies regarding: recruiting, advertising, hiring, placement, promotion, training, transfer, payment, benefits, termination and any relevant privileges and conditions of employment.
+At PCI Federal Services, we have zero tolerance for any type of discrimination or harassment against our employees by their peers, supervisors, customers, or vendors.
+This assurance is also reflected in our policies regarding recruiting, advertising, hiring, placement, promotion, training, transfer, payment, benefits, termination, and any relevant privileges and conditions of employment.